Rebraal/botc-tracker/README.md

 Click Nominate to start a nomination.
 Click nominator (red dot & halo), then their target (blue dot & halo), then click to toggle all who vote (green halo).
 Finally, click end nomination.
 This gets stored in the ledger underneath, which can be deleted (trash can).

+Click Next Day at the end of the day.

 In the ledger, click N/V next to a night to toggle Nomination and Vote info.
 If a player has nominated / voted at least once, they have a red nomination / blue vote (probably need to change this to green) tag above their token.

 Info can be recorded as a note